 Broccoli in air fryer seemed simple enough.
 I didn’t want it plain though, I’m all about the cheese when making vegetables.
 Try our olive oil and parmesan air fryer broccoli yourself and let us know what you think!
 Find this and many more instructions on our air fryer recipes page.

 - Did you just get a Ninja Foodi or other air fryer this year?

 - You may be looking for a few air fryer vegetables recipes.
 We have quite a few!

 - Then LIKE our easy air fryer recipes page to get new ideas for meals and snack ideas daily!

 I will admit, it took me a few years to tackle this new machine but once I did I was in love!
-I should’ve started using this SO much sooner because everything I put it turns out great.
+I should’ve started using this SO much sooner because air fryer vegetable recipes turn out great.

 If you haven’t tried air fryer roasted broccoli, it’s different than any other.
 Broccoli in the Instant Pot comes out very tender but without any crisp.

 Cooking broccoli florets in an air fryer basket is kinda’ the opposite.
 It won’t get super soft, but it will make it quite crispy on the outside pieces.

 - I add a simple mixture of salt and pepper with a sprinkle of parmesan cheese for flavor.
 You could include any seasonings you love and they will stay on quite well.